VirgilSecurity/virgil-sdk-net/Docs/public-keys.md

 var myCard = await virgilHub.Cards.Create(identityToken, keyPair.PublicKey(), keyPair.PrivateKey());
 ```

 Creating a Card without an Identity verification.
-Pay attention that the Cards with unconfirmed Identities are created without any [verification by the Identity Service](https://github.com/VirgilSecurity/virgil-sdk-net/blob/master/Docs/public-keys.md#identity-check).
-You will have to set an additional attribute to include the Cards with unconfirmed Identities into your search, see an [example](#search-for-cards).
+Pay attention that you will have to set an additional attribute to include the Cards with unconfirmed Identities into your search, see an [example](https://github.com/VirgilSecurity/virgil-sdk-net/blob/master/Docs/public-keys.md#search-for-cards).

 ```csharp
 var myCard = await virgilHub.Cards.Create("test@virgilsecurity.com", IdentityType.Email,